 Maximizing the Employee Retention Tax Credit for Alabama Businesses

-The government has authorized an unparalleled stimulus, and yet billions of dollars will go unclaimed.
-If you are one of the many Alabama businesses that have not yet claimed this tax credit, fill out the simple form to get started and let the ERTC expert team handle everything.
+The government has authorized an unprecedented stimulus, and yet billions of dollars are going unclaimed.
+If you are one of the many Alabama businesses that have not yet claimed this tax credit, fill out the simple form to get started and let the ERTC expert team handle everything from start to finish.

 Qualifications & Eligibility

-Determining your eligibility for the ERTC can be a complicated process involving complex calculations even most CPAs find difficult.
+Calculating your eligibility for the ERTC can be a complicated process involving complex calculations even most CPAs find overwhelming.
 That’s why we specialize only in assisting Alabama businesses with their ERTC claims.

-We can talk to your CPAs, do the calculations, tell you exactly how much you qualify for down to the cent, and even file it on your behalf.
+We can communicate with your CPAs, do the calculations, tell you exactly how much you qualify for down to the penny, and even file it on your behalf.

 Why Choose ERTC FUND?